amyspencerproject/base-apparel/README.md

 ```

 - When adding a linear gradient to a button you have to call it a `background-image` not a `background-color`.
-- Do not know how to center the arrow image in the button??
+- Do not know how to center the arrow image in the button.
+StackOver flow suggested that `text-align: center` would work but it did not.
+Asked for help on FEB Discord and the solution was to put the button under `flex` and then `justify-content: center`.

+- Styled the focus border that shows up when you click on a input field.
+The default is blue.

 JavaScript